HOW DOES A PRIOR ARREST OR CONVICTION IMPACT A CRIMINAL CASE?

 I have a good rapport with juries because of my decades of experience working with juries, and I feel that I have a good ability to personalize my client to a jury or a judge.
 I believe that personalizes my client, so there is less chance of prejudice, and more chance of understanding, and seeing the case from my client’s point of view.
 Finally, it is important to work with the prosecuting attorneys most of whom I know personally.
 I am on good terms with most of them.
 I have worked over the years with them, and that is important to see what can be done in these cases where there is not a very good defense equivalent to minimized damages.

-For more information on Impact Of Prior Arrest Or Conviction, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (808) 824-3287 today.
+For more information on Impact Of Prior Arrest Or Conviction, an initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling today.